thegenius89/StandardGP/README.md

 # StandardGP
 StandardGP is a genetic programming regression algorithm based on original GP operators.
-There is a huge debate what StandardGP can do on its own and what all the new linear and hybrid variants can do better or worse.
+To provide a comparison algorithm between new linear GP variants and StandardGP - this is an easy to use pure Python SGP algorithm.
-To provide a comparison algorithm between new GP variants and StandardGP - this is an easy to use pure Python SGP algorithm.
+The goal of this project is to get a better understanding of GP algorithms through visualizations.

 ## Features
  - True vectorized fitness evaluation